Water Quality Blog

 Navy Base PFAS in Groton and New London, CT

-The Naval Submarine Base New London is an EPA Superfund site.
-PFAS from decades of firefighting foam has reached private wells within miles of the Groton base.
+Naval Submarine Base New London is an EPA Superfund site.
+PFAS from firefighting foam has reached private wells within miles of the Groton base.

 Arsenic in CT Wells: What 'Safe' Really Means